system76/tech-docs/src/models/bonw14/repairs.md

 ![LED bar screws and connector](./img/led-bar-screws.jpg)

 3. Raise the black latch on the ribbon cable connector (highlighted red above) to free the ribbon cable, then remove the ribbon cable; gently peel the cable away from any adhesive present.
-4. Gently remove the LED light bar.
+4. Remove the LED light bar.
 5. [Remove the black metal M.2 cover](#replacing-an-m2nvme-ssd). _Removing the M.2 cover is optional, but makes it easier to free the fan wires later._
 6. Remove the eight fan screws (highlighted yellow below.)

 ![Thermal screws](./img/thermal-screws.jpg)

-7. Remove the seven spring-loaded heatsink screws (highlighted cyan above) in reverse order, starting with #7, then #6, and continuing until you hae removed #1. _Keep the four GPU heatsink screws separated from the three CPU heatsink screws; they are different sizes._
+7. Remove the seven spring-loaded heatsink screws (highlighted cyan above) in reverse order, starting with #7, then #6, and continuing until you have removed #1. _Keep the four GPU heatsink screws separated from the three CPU heatsink screws; they are different sizes._
 8. Unplug the white fan connectors from the black sockets on the motherboard (highlighted pink above.)
 Remove any clear tape holding the fan wires in place.
 9. Remove the heatsink/fans from the case, being careful not to bend the heatsink pipes.
 It may take some pressure to break the seal of the thermal paste.
 10. Using a paper towel, remove the existing thermal paste.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.